-The Certified EIR stated that the Air Basin is designated nonattainment for ozone (O3) and particulate matter 2.5 (PM2.5) under the California Ambient Air Quality Standards (CAAQS) and the National Ambient Air Quality Standards (NAAQS), nonattainment for lead (Los Angeles County only) under the NAAQS, and nonattainment for particulate matter 10 (PM10) under the CAAQS.
+The Certified EIR stated that the Air Basin is designated nonattainment for ozone (O3) and particulate matter 2.5 (PM{2.5}) under the California Ambient Air Quality Standards (CAAQS) and the National Ambient Air Quality Standards (NAAQS), nonattainment for lead (Los Angeles County only) under the NAAQS, and nonattainment for particulate matter 10 (PM10) under the CAAQS.
 The General Plan Update considers long-term growth associated with buildout of the City.
 Thus, the emissions of criteria pollutants associated with future developments under the General Plan Update could exceed SCAQMD thresholds for criteria pollutants.

 Future development under the General Plan Update will be required to comply with the California Air Resources Board's (CARB) requirements to minimize short-term emissions from on-road and off-road diesel equipment, including the Airborne Toxic Control Measure (ATCM) to limit heavy-duty diesel motor vehicle idling to no more than 5 minutes at any given time, and with SCAQMD's regulations such as Rule 403 for controlling fugitive dust and Rule 1113 for controlling volatile organic compound (VOC) emissions from architectural coatings.
 Furthermore, as applicable to the type of growth, individual projects under the General Plan Update are required to comply with fleet rules to reduce on-road truck emissions.
-Compliance with these measures and requirements will be consistent with and meet or exceed the AQMP requirements for control strategies intended to reduce emissions from construction anticipated by the General Plan Update will be consistent with the AQMP under the first indicator.
+Compliance with these measures and requirements will be consistent with and meet or exceed the AQMP requirements for control strategies intended to reduce emissions from construction equipment and activities.
+Therefore, the Certified EIR concluded that the construction anticipated by the General Plan Update will be consistent with the AQMP under the first indicator.